Takanu/Capsule/README.md

 ## Installation

 - Download the latest release from the releases page.
+- MAKE SURE the downloaded ZIP file is renamed to "Capsule.zip"
 - Under Preferences > Addons > Install, select Capsule.zip.